CyclistsHub is supported by its readers. We may receive a commission if you buy products using our links (learn more).

-This is a selection of the best mountain bikes under $500 for men & women.
-It includes mountain bikes ideal for beginners or people with a limited budget.
+This is a selection of the best mountain bikes under $500 for men & women, suitable for beginners or people with a limited budget.

-The best mountain bike under $500 for women is Trek 820 (Step-Through).
-Women specific step-through version with rim brakes, comfortable saddle, platform pedals, and enough gears to tackle any terrain.
+- The best mountain bike under $500 for women is Trek 820 (Step-Through).
+Women-specific step-through version with rim brakes, comfortable saddle, platform pedals, and gears to tackle any terrain.

-Below, you will also learn how to choose a mountain bike, what wheel size is the right for you, and much more.
+Below, you will also learn how to choose a mountain bike under $500, what wheel size is right for you and much more.

 What Are the Best Mountain Bikes Under $500?

 The best mountain bikes under $500 have aluminum frames and a front suspension fork with roughly 75 to 100mm travel.
 MTBs at this price range usually don’t have rear suspension.
 Expect low-end components and mostly a 2X or 3X drivetrain.
 You can choose from bikes with 27.5″ or 29″ wheels and disc or rim brakes.

 Marin Bolinas Ridge (Best Overall)